World War Two

 Some recommended titles are:

-- What was D-Day?
-By Patricia Brennan-Demuth.
+What was D-Day?
+By Patricia Demuth

-- World War II: Visual Encyclopedia by Brian Williams.
+World War II: Visual Encyclopedia by Brian Williams

-- 50 things you should know about the Second World War by Simon Adams.
+50 things you should know about the Second World War by Simon Adams.

 SCIS no: 1905042